stat545ubc-2021/Mini-data-analysis_TYL/README.md

 * gitignore.md - lists repo files that can be excluded from the Git history

 * Folder **"Milestone1"** including:
-  - Mini Data-Analysis Deliverable 1.Rmd - Source for the Milestone 1.
+  - *Mini Data-Analysis Deliverable 1.Rmd*: Source for the Milestone 1.
 The main purpose is to explore data for the following data analysis.
-  - Mini Data-Analysis Deliverable 1.md - The knitted output of the Rmd file with the same file name.
+  - *Mini Data-Analysis Deliverable 1.md*: The knitted output of the Rmd file with the same file name.

 * Folder **"Milestone2"** including:
-  - Mini Data-Analysis Deliverable 2.Rmd - Source for the Milestone 2.
+  - *Mini Data-Analysis Deliverable 2.Rmd*: Source for the Milestone 2.
 The main purpose is to further analyze the four research questions addressed in Deliverable 1 with the functions mentioned in class.
-  - Mini Data-Analysis Deliverable 2.md - The knitted output of the Rmd file with the same file name.
+  - *Mini Data-Analysis Deliverable 2.md*: The knitted output of the Rmd file with the same file name.

 * Folder **"Milestone3"** including:
-  - Mini Data-Analysis Deliverable 3.Rmd - Source for the Milestone 3.
+  - *Mini Data-Analysis Deliverable 3.Rmd*: Source for the Milestone 3.
 The main purpose is to further analyze the four research questions addressed in Deliverable 2 with the functions mentioned in class.
-  - Mini Data-Analysis Deliverable 3.md - The knitted output of the Rmd file with the same file name.
+  - *Mini Data-Analysis Deliverable 3.md*: The knitted output of the Rmd file with the same file name.

 * Folder **output** including:
   - All outputted files, such as png files used in the md files.